datacommonsorg/docsite/custom_dc/index.md

 A custom instance natively joins your data and the base Data Commons data (from datacommons.org) in a unified fashion.
 Your users can visualize and analyze the data seamlessly without the need for further data preparation.

-You have full control over your own data, computing resources, and access, with the ability to limit access to specific individuals or open it to the general public.
+You have full control over your own data and computing resources, with the ability to limit access to specific individuals or open it to the general public.

 Note that each new Data Commons is deployed using the Google Cloud Platform (GCP).